Review | My spirits needed a lift. Violinist Hilary Hahn and the NSO delivered, in D major.

 My de facto plus-one, with whom I’d recently celebrated our 10th wedding anniversary, had just vamoosed for a six-month research fellowship overseas.
 I needed two things: a seat where I wouldn’t disturb anyone with my sniffling, and a performance to lift my spirits back to where an unobstructed critical view is even attainable.
 Violinist Hilary Hahn and the National Symphony Orchestra delivered the latter, in D major.

-In preparation for the evening, I’d spent the week listening to a 1978 recording of Itzhak Perlman playing Brahms’s Violin Concerto in D major (Op.
+In preparation for the evening, I’d spent the week listening to a 1978 recording of Itzhak Perlman playing Brahms’s Violin Concerto in D Major (Op.
 77) with the Philharmonia Orchestra of London, and sure enough, it’s precisely the kind of Brahms that can replace whatever emotional doldrums you may be in with a state of pure, mind-clearing awe.
 In his 1877 book taxonomy of musical keys, “The Elements of the Beautiful in Music,” Austrian pianist Ernst Pauer characterized D major as expressing “majesty, grandeur, and pomp,” perfectly suited to pieces “in which stateliness is the prevailing feature.”

 And certainly this concerto — completed one year later in 1878 — fits Pauer’s description: It’s got oodles of pomp, it’s grand, it’s majestic and it’s impossible to conduct without looking like an angry parent at a school board meeting — lots of fist-clenching and stern pointing.